David S. Weiss

 Ron Russell, Treasurer – Verona Island, ME

-Director of Bangor/Augusta Operations, Darling’s Corp., Brewer, Maine, 1976-present.
+Former Director of Bangor/Augusta Operations, Darling’s Corp., Brewer, Maine.
 Native of Castine, Maine; graduate University of Pennsylvania, 1971.
 In early 1970s worked in advertising film production in Boston with many of the same people as NHF co-founder David Weiss.

 Chair, Maine Arts Commission.
 Board member, Maine Historical Society and the Southwest Harbor Public Library.
 Library of Congress assistant chief operating officer, retired.
 Portland, Maine native.
 Graduate, University of Maine.
 Catholic University of America master’s degree in library science.